 20-22 College Green, Dublin, D02 C868, Ireland

-The Bank Bar and Restaurant on College Green, another popular place to eat in Dublin, is located a few minutes from O’Neill Pub and Kitchen.
+The Bank Bar and Restaurant on College Green, another popular place to eat in Dublin, is located a few minutes away from O’Neill Pub and Kitchen.
 This elegant bar with live music, and beautiful décor ensures that you don’t leave hungry or thirsty.

 Make sure to try homemade soups and pies.
 Full Irish breakfast will satisfy even a champion.
 Moreover, the restaurant caters for its vegetarian guests and offers such specialties as homemade vegetable tagliatelle and roast root vegetable salad.

 And before we go to the next place on our Dublin travel guide, it’s important to mention that the restaurant’s menu changes throughout the year.
 The Bank Bar and Restaurant on College Green uses local produce.
-Furthermore, it strives to serve a seasonally changing, farm-to-table menu.
+So it strives to serve a seasonally changing, farm-to-table menu.

 42 Drury St, Dublin 2, Ireland

 Blazing Salads is a heaven for all vegans and vegetarians living in or visiting Dublin.
-A small vegetarian spot without a proper place to sit and eat doesn’t look any special from outside.
+A small vegetarian spot without a proper place to sit doesn’t look any special from outside.
 However, give it a chance and step inside.
 And this is all you need to become a loyal customer.

 From its sweet potato shepherd pie to savory stews, and millet and sweet potato burgers, it knows exactly how to win you over.
 Moreover, you can learn its secrets by taking evening cooking classes.